 - multiple cutaneous leiomyomas (at least one histopathologically confirmed) or

-- two or more of the following:
+2. An individual with two or more of the following:

 - a single cutaneous leiomyoma (histopathologically confirmed)